wuangnguyen/Q.FilterBuilder/README.md

 A powerful, flexible, and extensible .NET library for building dynamic and complex filter conditions based on runtime data.

+Give it a star if you find it useful! ❤️❤️❤️

 ## 🚀 Why Q.FilterBuilder is Powerful

 ### 🔧 **Fully Extensible — Customize Anything**